wp-plugins/better-anchor-links/readme.txt

 	For Sidebar: (uses <ul>, traditional h2 tag for title) mwm-aal-sidebar-container{}

+= How To remove lines? =
+Free edit css/mwm-aal.css for any changes.
+You can remove all lines above and under the links by deteting section:
+	`border-top:1px solid #ccc; border-bottom: 1px solid #ccc;`

 = How To qTranslate support? =
 Put qTranslate string to List Output Title for example for EN and CZ language:
 	`<!--:cs-->Obsah<!--:--><!--:en-->Contents<!--:-->`